I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 }

-Why this is necessary: Within the same account, with an AWS_IAM authentication and Allow-only resource policy configuration, other IAM entities that have execute-api:Invoke via their identity-based policies can also access it.
-By adding an explicit Deny, access from entities other than the specified role can be reliably rejected.
+Why this is needed: Within the same account, with a configuration using AWS_IAM authentication and only an Allow resource policy, other IAM entities in the account that have execute-api:Invoke via an identity-based policy can also access it.
+By adding an explicit Deny, access from roles other than the specified one can be reliably rejected.

-After applying the resource policy, it was confirmed that Step Functions execution from PatternBRole still succeeded with a 200 response.
+After applying the resource policy, it was confirmed that Step Functions execution from PatternBRole still succeeds with a 200 response.

 Comparison